diogok/je-dns/README.md

 ## Links

-Main reference used was: http://www.tcpipguide.com/free/t_TCPIPDomainNameSystemDNS.htm
+Main reference used was: http://www.tcpipguide.com/free/t_TCPIPDomainNameSystemDNS.htm and some of the RFCs.

 ## License